'His heart was failing:' Apex man experiences life-threatening effects of COVID-19 weeks after diagnosis

 APEX, N.C.
 (WTVD) -- Ashlea and Chavez Adams are basking in the bliss that comes with being newlyweds.
 But early fall, COVID-19 put the wedding vows; "through sickness and in health" to the test.

 "We got COVID around August 10 from a friend.
-Once we found out that person had it, we quarantined," said Ashlea Adams.
+Once we found out that person had it, we quarantined," Ashlea Adams said.

-The Adams' reported mild symptoms, isolating at home as recommended by their doctors.
+The Adamses reported mild symptoms, isolating at home as recommended by their doctors.
 After the isolation period ended and symptoms subsided, they moved on with the rest of their lives.

 SEE ALSO | Beloved North Carolina teacher dies after battle with COVID-19